kontent-ai/sample-app-net/README.md

 ### Responsive images

 The sample app contains a sample implementation of the `img-asset` tag helper from the [Kentico.Kontent.AspNetCore](https://www.nuget.org/packages/Kentico.Kontent.AspNetCore) NuGet package.
 Using the `img-asset` tag helper, you can easily create an `img` tag with `srcset` and `sizes` attributes.
-Read more about image transformation API in the [docs](https://docs.kontent.ai/reference/image-transformation).
+Read more about [image transformation API](https://kontent.ai/learn/reference/image-transformation).
 You can adjust the behavir in the `appsettings.json` file.

 ```json